gary-archer/oauth.tokenhandler.docker/README.md

 ## My Token Handler

 This API implementation is for my own understanding and to focus on productive developer setups.\
-It has some custom code related to expiry testing, custom logging and developer deployments.
+It has some custom code related to expiry testing, custom logging and deployment.\
+The token handler API can run in either Express or as AWS Serverless Lambdas.

 ## Prerequisites

-Ensure that Docker Desktop and Node.js are installed as prerequisites.\
+First ensure that Docker Desktop and Node.js are installed.\
-Run commands via the terminal on macOS, or via Git Bash on Windows.
+Then run commands via the terminal on macOS, or via Git Bash on Windows.

 ## Quick Start

-Then execute these scripts to build and run the Token Handler as Docker.\
+Execute these scripts to build and run the Token Handler as Docker HTTPS endpoints.\
-This is the preferred setup for local web development when using this pattern.
+This is the preferred setup to externalise the plumbing during local web development.

 ```bash
 ./build.sh